dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Quirks**:

 * **AppleCpuPmCfgLock**: NO
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmCfgLock**: NO
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmExtraMsrs**: NO
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIOMapper**: YES
-  * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems, musch better alternative to `dart=0` as SIP can stay on in Catalina
+   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **ExternalDiskIcons**: YES
    * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **LapicKernelPanic**: NO
    * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES
-  * Allows for reading kernel panics logs when kernel panics occurs
+   * Allows for reading kernel panics logs when kernel panics occur
 * **PowerTimeoutKernelPanic**: YES
    * Helps fix kernel panics relating to power changes with Apple drivers in macOS Catalina, most notably with digital audio.
 * **ThirdPartyDrives**: NO
    * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM
 * **XhciPortLimit**: YES
    * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.

 The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
 It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such